-If it's wider than that, you may want to contact a contractor to make sure there isn't a major problem with the stability of your concrete.
+If it's wider than that, and you're in Logan, you may want to contact a contractor like Concrete Logan Experts to make sure there isn't a major problem with the stability of your concrete.
 You could break the concrete slab and pour a new one when cracks form, but that would take a lot of time, leave a big mess and cost a lot of money.
 The patch compound should be mixed a little thinner than the cookie dough; not thin enough to pour very well, but thin enough to fill in the cracks.
 If you can't fill the cracks in the concrete with a product that closely matches the existing concrete, the repaired spots may be very noticeable.

 If you've been out of your driveway for many years and you have some small cracks, that's to be expected, as it's inevitable that the concrete will crack. . .